microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Make a purchase - Rejected purchase flow.md

 ```

 ## Canceled purchase status event
-This example request sends a purchase status event to Fraud Protection informing it that the purchase was canceled from your perspective.
-You may send this immediately after getting a reject decision from Fraud Protection in a purchase event response.
-Additionally, you may send it in response to a rejected bank auth or charge, or any other reason that you decide to reject a purchase and need to inform Fraud Protection.
+The following example request sends a purchase status event to Dynamics 365 Fraud Protection informing it that the purchase was canceled from your perspective.
+You may send this immediately after getting a reject decision from Dynamics 365 Fraud Protection in a purchase event response.
+Additionally, you may send it in response to a rejected bank auth or charge, or any other reason that you decide to reject a purchase, and need to inform Dynamics 365 Fraud Protection.
 ```http
 POST https://api.dfp.microsoft.com/KnowledgeGateway/activities/PurchaseStatus HTTP/1.1
 Host: api.dfp.microsoft.com